+Mistake 3 – The job dis not done after a client has been invoicedNext up on how the list of companies can leak profit is a fairly important factor often overlooked.
+It is not job well done as soon as an invoice is sent to the client for payment.
 Bosses must make sure payment is collected on the payment terms agreed.
 It is pointless invoicing a client if the payment is not followed through and collected.
 After all, profit is not earned until the moment that the full amount for that invoice is received in the businesses bank account.
 Businesses need to be pro-active in collecting invoices.

+Mistake 4 – Neglecting attention towards cash flowAttention towards managing cash flow has to be one of the most important aspects of running and maintaining a business that doesn’t leak profit.
+If a business fails to pay it’s bills due to a lack of cash, then technically the business is insolvent – the main reason companies go bankrupt.
 While this prospect should be enough to remind you to take care when managing your cash flow, it shouldn’t be the only reason.
 Careful cash management means reducing the risks to which businesses can become exposed to.
 Businesses which suffer from money problems have no safety net for unplanned costs and can also experience difficulties in obtaining funds for expansion.

 Mistake 5 – Not reviewing your financial reports regularlyIt is truly worrying how many assume the finance side of their business will be okay and in some cases do not know where their financial reports are, let alone regularly review them.
 This mentality is alarming.
 Not only are there legal obligations in terms of record keeping, but bosses could be at risk when burying their heads in the sand due to finances.
 Numbers are not something that should frighten you.

 Mistake 6 – If you don’t budget your business will leak profitA budget is a plan that sets the expenditure and income of a business over a certain time-span, typically annually – it’s a must if you want a business that doesn’t leak profit.
 Budgeting describes the process of using this budget and can be an invaluable instrument for managing your businesses finances.
 It helps to determine the best way for a business to control and make money, so it is vital to have one in the first place to stop any potential profit-leaking.